rvd2pwipwip/odin-webpack-demo/README.md

 ```
 It works by bundling your code behind the scenes (as if we ran npx webpack, but without saving the files to dist), and it does this every time you save a file that’s used in the bundle.

-We can also use something called a source map so that any error messages reference files and lines from our development code and not the jumbled mess inside our single bundled .js file!
+We can also use something called a source map (`eval-source-map` as a `devtool` option) so that any error messages reference files and lines from our development code and not the jumbled mess inside our single bundled .js file!

 Once installed, in our `webpack.config.js`, we only need to add a couple more properties somewhere in the configuration object (the order of these properties does not matter):
 ```